nesi/puppet-mongodb/README.markdown

-# blank
+# mongodb

-This is a blank puppet module.
+This is a mongodb puppet module.

-*NOTE:* Check README1st.markdown for usage of the blank puppet module template.

 # Licensing